lesommer/oocgcm/README.md

 #### Out of core diagnostics of C-grid ocean models

-This project provides tools for processing and analysing output of NEMO ocean model.
+This project provides tools for processing and analysing output of ocean general circulation models.

+The project is so far mostly targetting NEMO ocean model but we try to build a framework that can be used for other ocean models as well.
+The framework could also be used for C-grid atmospheric general circulation model.

 Our aim is to simplify the analysis of **very large datasets of model output** (~1-100Tb) like those produced by submesoscale permitting models at basin scales